scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 💫 This challenge is part of the DeFi Sub-Branch, where students are invited to write smart contracts that incorporate actual DeFi protocols.
 The sub-branch projects are ever-expanding since DeFi is too.

-🦸🏼‍♀️ The goal of the Defi sub-branch project is to provide students tutorials that foster self-learning in actual DeFi protocols, guide them through some of the basics of integrating with specific protocols, and increase their competency to be potentially hireable as a developer.
+🦸🏼‍♀️ The goal of the Defi sub-branch projects are to provide students tutorials that foster self-learning in actual DeFi protocols, guide them through some of the basics of integrating with specific protocols, and increase their competency to be potentially hireable as a developer.

 > ❗️ NOTE: **Students taking on this challenge will be expected to embrace self-learning AND it is recommended that they have completed all beginner SRE challenges or show competency elsewhere.**